Geneva Sustainable Management Workshops

 Welcome between 14:30 and 15:00.

-The afternoon explores tourism as a systemic lever for transformation:
+The afternoon explores the role of e-commerce as a systemic lever for transformation:

 To read all the content, log in to the website for free.